kjappelbaum/selfies_ga_nn_replication/experiments/experiment_3/README.md

 K-means clustering (k=20) is performed for the 50 best structures and the k-means clustering is then used to analyze which cluster is explored in which generations of the GA.

+The script is a CLI that take the path to a results folder.